natalieKorobkina/HouseholdBudgeterFE/README.md

 Household Budgeter Application.
 Part 2 - Front-End Application.

 Second part of the Enterprise Application with the focus on managing and displaying Household financial data by interacting with a REST Service.
+Featured consumption JSON Web API data, sending data to Web API and handling errors’ notification based on received data.

 Install